NexusBot-official/Nexus/PRIVACY_POLICY.md

 ## Open Source

-Nexus Bot is open source.
+Sentinel Bot is open source.
 You can:

 - View our code
 - See exactly how data is handled